Clinical Program

 All students must have a criminal background check completed prior to receiving and reporting to their placement.
 Criminal background checks are completed through Castlebranch.
 Criminal background checks are valid for two years.* Students need to have a current criminal background check that is valid for the duration of the entire semester.
 It is the student’s responsibility to cover the cost of the criminal background check and the cost cannot be added to their tuition bill.

 *Students are able to submit a previously completed current Criminal Background Check for program review.
 After the review process has been completed, students will be notified if their CBC meets the program's requirement.
-To submit a current CBC students should reach out to the Clinical Coordinator, Melissa Andreoli andreoli@uwp.edu.
+To submit a current CBC students should reach out to the Teacher Education at teachereducation@uwp.edu

-The Institute of Professional Educator Development requires all teacher candidates enrolled in a course requiring a clinical placement in a school or community setting pass a criminal background check (CBC) prior to beginning the placement.
+The Teacher Education (IPED) department requires all teacher candidates enrolled in a course requiring a clinical placement pass a criminal background check (CBC) prior to beginning the placement.

 Teacher candidates will not be given their placement assignments before the educator preparation program receives the “passed” background check.
 Teacher candidates are responsible for all fees related to the CBC.
-Criminal background checks are valid for two years or prior to enrolling in Residency, whichever comes first.
-Teacher candidates are required to submit a Self-Reporting Statement each semester they are enrolled in a clinical field experience course during the period that the CBC is valid.
+Criminal background checks are valid for two years.
+Teacher candidates are required to submit a Self-Reporting Statement each semester they are enrolled in a clinical field experience.

 Teacher candidates completing the Criminal Background Check or Self-Reporting Statement must answer all questions truthfully and honestly.
 Falsification, omission, and misrepresentation on either of the forms may constitute grounds for denying admission to the program, program progression (dismissal), or admission to Residency.